haiwera-silk-cd/magento-devdocs/guides/v2.0/ui-components/ui-form.md

 * layout - configuration class meets the visualization component.
 Names for deps and provider are specified with a complete path from the root component with the separator "."

-Add a description of the fields in the form using components and Field Fieldset:
+Add a description of the fields in the form using 组件 and Field Fieldset:

 {%highlight xml%}
 ...